MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/device-experience-scenarios-for-document-devices.md

 ## Document devices in Devices and Printers

-The Devices and Printers folder include the following items:
+The Devices and Printers folder includes the following items:

 - Locally connected printers
 - Networked printers connected through TCP/IP